areebaif/zt-housing-scheme/README.md

-Have planetscale cli installed brew install planetscale/tap/pscale To use prisma command with terninal prefix prisma command with npx since we installed prsima with package manager connect to your databse from your computer pscale connect [database_name] [branch_name] --port [port_number]
+Have planetscale cli installed brew install planetscale/tap/pscale To use prisma command with terninal prefix prisma command with npx since we installed prsima with package manager Open a terminal and connect to planetscale databased to this branch connect to your databse from your computer pscale connect [database_name] [branch_name] --port [port_number] In the .env file
+3309 is the port number
+DATABASE_URL = 'mysql://root@127.0.0.1:3309/<DATABASE_NAME>'